maptv/decalendar/observable/dash.md

 While the year and the date are shown as full turns, the other dashboard components show subdivisions of turns such as milliturns (thousandths of a turn).
-Subdivisions make it possible to display decimal numbers or dyadic fractions as whole numbers, e.g. .125 = 1/8 = 125 milliturns.
+Subdivisions make it possible to display dyadic fractions or non-recurring decimal numbers as whole numbers, e.g. 1/8 = .125 turns = 125 milliturns.